halbgut/meteor-altboiler/README.md

 })
 ```

+To see an example using _all_ features, check the [example page's repository](https://github.com/Kriegslustig/altboiler-meteor-com)

 ### Caching

 `altboiler` caches the generated files fairly aggressively.
 The file-cache isn't invalidated when you make changes in your client-side code.
 That's a reason why you should avoid running `altboiler` while developing.
 It's only invalidated when the server is restarted. `altboiler` also uses HTTP head-fields to cache client-side.